Edo State: Electoral system

 The electoral system of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.

 Languages

 English is the official language of the state.
 The major tribal languages spoken in the state are Edo, Etuno, Etsako, Esan, Ake-Ievbu and Okpamheri.
-Edo State is home to several ethnicities, they are the Edo, Okpe, Esan, Afenmai, Akoko, Igbanke, Emai.
+Edo State is home to several ethnicities, they are the Edo, Esan, Afenmai, Akoko, Igbanke, Emai.

 The Etsako/Afemai people of Edo state have the highest population of Muslims.
 They live in three local government areas within the state and their major occupation is farming.